Art Journaling

 Art journal

 I use a 9x12 mixed media pad like this one, but you can use any book with medium to heavy paper.
 You can even use an old reading book, or writing journals.
 Mainly the paper needs to be heavy enough to stand up to paint.
-(Hint: you can always coat thinner pages with gesso, acrylic medium, or glue pages together.

 The main event is the journal itself.
 Beyond that you can use whatever you've got.